-The stones may be small and pass unnoticed through the urinary tract, but they can also cause extreme pain as they leave the body.
+Kidney stones may be small and pass unnoticed through the urinary tract, but some grow to the size of a golf ball.
+Larger stones can cause severe pain as they leave the body.

-- severe pain in the groin and/or side
+- pain in the groin, the side of the abdomen, or both

 - vomiting and nausea